cupidthecat/cherubsh/README.md

 # cupidshell
-cupidshell is a mini shell in C aiming for Bash parity, with support for core Bash behavior including command execution,   pipelines, redirections, expansions, and builtins in a compact, readable codebase.
+cupidshell is a bash 5.2.21 rust implementation